 Some applications may have a property owner considering adding mortar to secure natural stone walls together.
 Using mortar will increase maintenance costs as these areas will break and need re-pointed later.
 A loose-laid natural stone wall will allow for annual movement when seasonal temperature fluctuations will cause the wall to move slightly.
 Mortared walls could crack when this happens.

 Natural stone walls should not be tall.
 When possible, try not to exceed 4 feet.
 The taller the wall, the more potential for leaning or toppling.
 This is one advantage to manufactured walls as they have lips that help them to interlock.

 When hardscaping elements such as natural stone walls are installed by your landscape contractor, they will dig a small trench where the wall will be installed.
 A stone base is provided for a firm foundation.
 The wall is laid to slightly taper back with each layer added.
 Back-fill of stone aggregate is added immediately behind the wall.
 This helps with movement and also allows water from behind the wall to not have mud push through.
-In some instances, a landscape company may also recommend to install drainage pipe behind the wall to divert this water to other areas so the pressure of heavy rains don’t push out wall stones.
+In some instances, a landscape company may also recommend to install drainage pipe behind the wall.
+This will divert water to other areas so the pressure of heavy rains don’t push out wall stones.

 If you’re considering adding natural stone or manufactured walls on your property, we would love to discuss how our landscaping services could help give your property the wall it deserves.
 Be sure to check out images of landscaping walls in our gallery.